Product marketing roadmap: A guide to creating a go-to-market plan

 Conduct beta tests with real users in the run-up to the launch to help your development team add new features and make informed changes to the product.
 This can also help your marketing team make adjustments to the way the product is advertised.

-Welcome makes it possible for the product manager and marketing manager to monitor how the team is working as a whole.
+Content Marketing Platform makes it possible for the product manager and marketing manager to monitor how the team is working as a whole.

 7. Oversee the Execution of the Product Launch Plan